Behind-the-horizon excitations from a single 2d CFT: The emergent thermality and the HHLL correlator

 As a result, the Schwarzian equation \eqref{SchwarzianODE} has a simple solution

 Note that we have $H>c/24$.
 This results in

 After stripping off the irrelevant factors this results in

 This is almost periodic in Euclidean time with period $\tau\sim \tau + \frac{4\pi}{\alpha}$, i.e. thermal.
 The absolute thermality is of course spoiled by the overall exponential prefactor.
 This is, however, not a problem, since this can simply be interpreted as a consequence of the fact that $A_I(\tau)$ is only the identity block contribution to the full correlator \cite{Fitzpatrick:2015zha}.
-If the full correlator is truly thermal, including the full conformal block expansion should restore the periodicity $\tau\sim \tau + \frac{4\pi}{\alpha}$ and we obtain a thermal expectation value with temperature\footnote{One might wonder why the inverse temperature is only half of the periodicity in $\tau$ in \eqref{2ptblock}.
+In the case where the full correlator would be truly thermal\footnote{As could be speculated from AdS$_3$/CFT$_2$, given a stress tensor of the form $T(z)=H/z^2$, mapping back to the Lorentzian cylinder and taking the resulting periodic functions (both the holomorphic and anti-holomorphic sector) as input for the Ba\~nados geometry results in a black hole with inverse temperature \eqref{eqn:temperature} if $\bar{H}=H>c/24$. \cite{Banados:1998gg}}, including the full conformal block expansion should restore the periodicity $\tau\sim \tau + \frac{4\pi}{\alpha}$ and we obtain a thermal expectation value with temperature\footnote{One might wonder why the inverse temperature is only half of the periodicity in $\tau$ in \eqref{2ptblock}.
 This is essentially because of the holomorphic/anti-holomorphic decoupling.
 Through the inverse exponential map the Euclidean time is related to the radial plane coordinates through $\tau_E=\frac{1}{2}\log(z\bar{z})$ a shift $z\rightarrow e^{\eta} z$ therefore results in only half the shift in the physical Euclidean time $\tau_E \rightarrow \tau_E + \frac{1}{2}\eta$.
 In section 4.1 we avoid this issue by introducing $\tilde{\tau}, \tilde{\phi}$-coordinates for the uniformized geometry.}

 In the regime where the temperature $T$ is very large compared to the scaling weight $h$, there is an OPE limit for small values of $\tau$ where the contribution of the sine factor dominates over the exponential factor and the approximate correlator is effectively periodic in $\tau$.
 This expresses the fact that in this regime the full correlator is increasingly accurately approximated by the identity block\footnote{In addition to being periodic in $\tau$, in this limit the conformal block in fact satisfies the KMS-condition, see section 4.3.
 Due to the identical nature of the two light-operators the operator ordering swtich is not obvious, but when $\tau$ is analytically continued it becomes clear that there is a branch cut in the Lorentzian regime that signals a change of ordering.}.